AstroSnail/nixos-at-home/README.txt

 - What if you could control this last linking step?
 Carefully install only the services you want, without installing a whole NixOS system.
 - Basically this is what this is.
-- (except i also have to handle the putting-into-a-profile step; i haven't yet found which script in NixOS handles this)
 - Each "service" directory contains a kind of NixOS configuration, which specifies the services to enable, and an install script that installs this service on the existing system.